djbpitt/collatexInstallation/collatex-installation.md

 ### Command line

-We typically use IPython notebook for development and the command line in production, and we’ll explain how to use CollateX from the command line in the workshop.
-If you are already familiar with working on the command line (sometimes called a *terminal* window), you can save your Python code in a file (give it the traditional Python filename extension <q>.py</q>) and run it from the directory in which you’ve saved it with:
+We typically use IPython notebook for experimentation and the command line for finished Python programs, and we’ll explain how to use CollateX from the command line in the workshop.
+If you are already familiar with working on the command line, you can save your Python code in a file (give it the traditional Python filename extension <q>.py</q>) and run it from the directory in which you’ve saved it with:

-    python3 nameofscript.py
+    python nameofscript.py